Riding Gear

 Don’t Be Caught Wearing The Fool’s Gear!

-If you do not have riding gear, the following safety gear will be provided by our training facility: a DOT approved full-face helmet, eye protection, and full-fingered gloves ($5 cost).
+If you do not have your own riding gear, our training facility will provide a DOT-approved full-face helmet, eye protection, and full-fingered gloves (full-fingered gloves may be purchased for a $5.

 Note

-All safety gear is required in order to participate in a rider course.
+Note: All safety gear is required to participate in a rider course.

 Helmet